platformsh/platformsh-docs/src/tutorials/migrating.md

 * [PHP Templates](/languages/php.md#project-templates)
 * [Python Templates](/languages/python.md#project-templates)

-Now create a new Platform.sh project and when asked if you want to create a blank site from a template or import your existing code.
-Select "Create a blank project".
+In the management console, click `+ Add project` to create a new Platform.sh project.
+When asked to select a template pick "Create a blank project".

 ## Push your code